Vitamins And Minerals To Help With Heel Pain

 As a supplement, bromelain is derived from pineapples and is considered a powerful anti-inflammatory substance.
 It also aids digestion and nutrient absorption.
 Bromelain is a mixture of protein-digesting enzymes, or proteolytic enzymes.
 Studies have found bromelain to be as effective as ibuprofen and aspirin in reducing the pain and inflammation associated with Plantar Fasciitis.
 In fact, forward-thinking surgeons are now recommending that patients take bromelain supplements in the weeks prior to surgery due to its ability to accelerate healing and reduce bruising and swelling.
 This is a remarkable substance that every Plantar Fasciitis sufferer should know about.
 While all parts of the pineapple contain bromelain, it is suggested that you take a supplement if you are trying to resolve a health problem in order to access sufficient quantities of the proteolytic enzymes.

 Natural Medicine Can Improve Health, Reduce Pain and Speed Healing

-While you cannot replace the need for good rest and a custom orthotic for healing Plantar Fasciitis, natural supplements and a vitamin-and-mineral-rich diet can help you to regain foot health more quickly.
+While you cannot replace the need for good rest and a high-quality orthotic for healing Plantar Fasciitis, natural supplements and a diet rich in vitamins and mineral can help you to regain foot health more quickly.
 The pain of Plantar Fasciitis can become debilitating if left untreated.
 If you are experiencing heel pain that does not resolve itself within a few days, we recommend taking the following steps:

 - Utilize all of our free resources about Plantar Fasciitis and heel pain.
 Our company is committed to providing the most comprehensive Plantar Fasciitis learning resource on the Internet.
 Customers tell us every day that our free educational materials and Fascia-Bar orthotic shoe inserts have changed their lives!

 - If you recognize your heel pain symptoms as being consistent with the in-depth descriptions of Plantar Fasciitis found here on our website, commit to two 20-minute rest periods each day, icing your heels while you rest, and performing these simple stretching exercises on a daily basis.